nsg-ethz/mini_internet_project/platform/README.md

 -[ ] Search for all FIXME and TODOs and address them.

--[ ] Test launch traceroute and the matrix.
+-[x] Test launch traceroute and the matrix.
 I'm not sure I understand the matrix updates.

 -[ ] Test goto commands, also in stub and tier1.

 -[ ] Is the examples folder of any use nowadays?
 Maybe just remove it.

--[ ] Can I get from one ssh proxy to another via the network?
+-[x] Can I get from one ssh proxy to another via the network?
 Or ping others via the ssh proxy?
+     I think this is working as intended.

 -[ ] Test restarting any container.